Runtime Threat Detection

 helm upgrade --install kubescape kubescape/kubescape-operator -n kubescape --create-namespace --set capabilities.runtimeDetection=enable --set alertCRD.installDefault=true

-This installs the node-agent with detection enabled and with default alert rule bindings.
+This installs the node-agent with detection enabled, the default rule library, and the default alert rule bindings.
 Note, that we have not defined an exporter, therefore the alerts are sent to the node-agent logs.

 Wait for the learning period to end (the default is 24h!) and you can try out the detection capabilities.